beekeeper-studio/beekeeper-studio/docs/user_guide/data-export.md

 ### Limits on SQL query downloads

 By default Beekeeper Studio limits query results to 20,000 records (so you don't crash the app).
-This limit also applies to the download (for the timebeing).
+This limit also applies to the download.

+To access the full result set You can select `Download full results` in the download menu to fetch the whole query result, and send it directly to a JSON or CSV file.

 ## Exporting a table or tables